carmesim/pulga/README.md

 cd pulga
 cargo build --release     # Build Pulga with no extra dependencies
 # or
-cargo build --release --features on_x11   # Run Pulga with dependencies on X11 and RandR (see section above)
+cargo build --release --features use_xlib   # Run Pulga with dependencies on X11 and RandR (see the Dependencies section)
-# or (TODO)
-cargo build --release --features on_wayland
 ```

 ## To do